-The unique wildlife of the Galápagos has no fear of humans.
-We walk trails right among nesting seabirds and colonies of marine iguanas that take no notice of us— it’s an experience unlike any other!
+The unique wildlife of the Galápagos has no fear of humans—we walk trails right among nesting seabirds and colonies of marine iguanas that take no notice of us, an experience unlike any other!
 The green Eastern Islands of this famed archipelago have a very diverse ecosystem and a remarkable number of species found nowhere else.
-Our active adventure includes far-flung Tower, prime nesting site of red-footed boobies, South Plaza, with its hybrid iguanas, and Santa Fé, home to such endemics as the Galápagos hawk and a great place to snorkel with enchanting sea lions.
-Life on board the barquentine Mary Anne or the mega-yacht Passion is an absolute delight, with delicious meals savored on deck, a glass of wine at sunset, and great talks with your naturalist guide, and unforgettable tropical sunrises and sunsets.
+Our active adventure includes Genovesa, prime nesting site of red-footed boobies, South Plaza, with its hybrid iguanas, and Santa Fé, home to such endemics as the Galápagos hawk, and a great place to snorkel with enchanting sea lions.
+Life on board the yacht is an absolute delight, with delicious meals savored on deck or in the salon, great talks with your naturalist guide, and unforgettable tropical sunrises and sunsets.

 This was the trip of a lifetime.
 The environment was exquisite, the service from the crew more than I could've ever asked for, the crew itself was so enjoyable, everything worked together perfectly to make this trip really special.
 I can confirm it was a great trip because we all wish we were back.